Rating gap

 Useful before you circulate the number internally.

-If the upside looks credible, compare the likely gain against plan cost and rollout scope.
+If the upside looks credible, compare the likely gain against the workflow, plan fit, and rollout scope.

-More useful once the question shifts from method to budget.
+More useful once the question shifts from estimate to operating decision.